RifadhRFD/100-days-of-code/log.md

 converting temperatures, reversing string, finding longest word and more...

 ### Day 68-69:Jan 1,2 Tuesday Wednesday

 Completed Basic Algorithm Scripting @freeCodeCamp Learned new things using the intermediate task in Algo Scripting with the help of freeCodeCamp forum and other sites

+### Day 70:Jan 3 Thursday

+-> Learned few OOP concept in JavaScript
+• JS Objects, accessing objects, using constructors, constructor with arguments, Reduce duplicate code, Understand properties.

+### Day 71:Jan 4 Friday

 <br/><br/><br/>
 Link(s) to work